-Candace Bushnell is the critically acclaimed, international best-selling author of nine books, including Is There Still Sex in the City, Sex and the City, Summer and the City, The Carrie Diaries, One Fifth Avenue, Lipstick Jungle, Trading Up, and Four Blondes.
+Candace Bushnell is the critically acclaimed, international best-selling author of nine books, including Is There Still Sex in the City, Sex and the City, Summer and the City, The Carrie Diaries, One Fifth Avenue, Lipstick Jungle, Trading Up, Killing Monica and Four Blondes.
 Sex and the City, published in 1996, was the basis for the HBO hit series and two subsequent blockbuster movies.
 Lipstick Jungle became a popular television series on NBC, as did The Carrie Diaries on the CW.
 Is There Still Sex in the City is currently in development as a tv series with Paramount.
 Most recently, Bushnell wrote and performs in her new one woman show, Is There Still Sex in the City?

 From Sex and the City through eight successive novels, Bushnell has revealed a gift for tapping into the zeitgeist of any New York minute.
 With each book, she has deepened her range, but with a light touch that makes her complex literary accomplishments look easy.
 The Guardian Newspaper sums up Bushnell’s work this way: “She caustically addresses the conditions of materialism, cramped urban life, and metropolitan speed, where fame and wealth are all around, but never in one’s grasp . . . .
 Bushnell is courageous in bringing this to the fore, and she is blessed with an Austen-like mastery in doing so.
 She cuts through the lies that women tell themselves about the surface equality of Western society.
 As such, she has much more in common with Edith Wharton, Dorothy Parker and early Bret Easton Ellis.”

 Bushnell (b.
 Dec.
 1, 1958) grew up in Glastonbury, Ct, and moved to New York City at age 19.
 She attended Rice University and New York University, and began her professional career at 19 when she wrote a children’s book for Simon & Schuster.
 Throughout her twenties, Bushnell developed her trademark style as a freelancer, writing darkly humorous pieces about women, relationships and dating for Mademoiselle, Self Magazine, and Esquire.